Diazblack/Sketchpad/README.md

 # Sketchpad

-Project of Javascript and jQuery
+Project of Javascript and jQuery,

 Thanks to Odin Project.